iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 md5 -q MOV_From_FFV1.mov > MOV_From_FFV1.mov.md5
 ```

 You'll notice that these are all different.
-That's becausethe files themselves are not fully identical.
+That's because the files themselves are not fully identical.
 Even the two MOV files are different.
-That's because the wrapper information and many non-essence parts of the file are difference.
+That's because the container information and many non-essence parts of the file are different.
 But, the video data in them is identical when decoded!

 If you want to go even deeper we can look at the frame level data.
 Make a framemd5 file for each video file using the following three commands